-When I applied to PhD programs last year, I didn’t really find the advice I was seeking for how to write a statement of purpose, so I’m writing this post in the hope that it might help someone in a similar position.
+When I applied to PhD programs, I didn’t really find the advice I was seeking for how to write a statement of purpose, so I wrote this post in the hope that it might help someone in a similar position.

 Folks will tell you that your statement of purpose is the most important part of your PhD application and they’re right.
 While your transcripts might demonstrate your past academic success and your letters of recommendation can speak volumes, especially if written by significant scholars in your field, no piece of your application package can make more of an impact than your statement.
 It is your opportunity to clearly and succinctly discuss your past and future research goals in an interesting way.
 From this document (as well as the rest of your application package), an admissions committee will decide if you are the right “fit” for their program.